algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### GDScript:

-- High-level interpreted language.
+GDScript is a high-level, object-oriented programming language designed for Godot.
+It uses a syntax based on indentation, similar to languages such as Python.
+Its purpose is to be optimised and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.

-- Syntax inspired by Python.
-However, GDScript is not based on Python.
+GDScript is entirely independent of Python and is not based on it.

 Example :